Ardhan807/Ardhan807/README.md

 # Hi there 👋
 I am **Ardhan Anggana Prasetya**

-🎓 Undergraduate Student in **Mechatronics and Artificial Intelligence**
+- 🎓 Undergraduate Student in **Mechatronics and Artificial Intelligence**
-💡 Passionate about **AI, Machine Learning, Data Engineering, API Development, Automation**
+- 💡 Passionate about **AI, Machine Learning, Data Engineering, API Development, Automation**
-🚀 Currently exploring **Deep Learning & Computer Vision**
+- 🚀 Currently exploring **Deep Learning & Computer Vision**
-📌 learning by doing experimenting, breaking things, fixing them, and improving step by step.
+- 📌 learning by doing experimenting, breaking things, fixing them, and improving step by step
-🎯 My long term goal is to **build a strong career in AI and Machine Learning**, creating tools and systems that make data more useful and accessible
+- 🎯 My long term goal is to **build a strong career in AI and Machine Learning**, creating tools and systems that make data more useful and accessible

 ---